MakeSchool-Tutorials/Marble-Maze-Unity/P06-pause-overlay/content.md

 slug: pause-overlay
 ---

-Our game is basically complete, but it would be really nice if it had a pause overlay that pauses our game when you press "escape" and unpauses when you press “escape” again.
+Our game is basically complete, but it would be really nice if it had a pause overlay that pauses our game when you press "escape" and unpauses when you press `escape` again.

-To do this, it’s helpful to know that calling "Time.timeScale = 0" is a handy way of making the physics in the game freeze, and “Time.timeScale = 1” is a handy way of making everything move again.
+To do this, it’s helpful to know that calling "Time.timeScale = 0" is a handy way of making the physics in the game freeze, and `Time.timeScale = 1` is a handy way of making everything move again.

->[action]Think you’re up for it?
+> [action]Think you’re up for it?
 Try implementing a pause overlay.

 ![Pause Overlay](../assets/image16.gif)

->[solution]
+> [solution]
 >
 >We implemented the Pause mechanic by modifying ScenePlay to look like this:
 >